Computer Science for ALL Research-Practitioner Partnership (CSforAll RPP)

 Broadening Participation to Include African-American and Hispanic Students with Disabilities in Computer Science Learning Using Voice User Interface Project-Based Learning

 The National Science Foundation awarded a grant to Changing Expectations for a Computer Science for ALL Research-Practice Partnership (CSforALL RPP).
 In year one, the RPP was developed with education practitioners from six Central Texas secondary schools, policymakers, and researchers working together to solve problems of practice to create equity in computer science education.
-The project was designed to study and increase African American and Hispanic students with disabilities interest, engagement, learning, knowledge, sense of belonging, and intentions to persist in computer science education.
-The project conducted research through the African American and Hispanic Students with Disabilities in Computer Science Research Alliance, a working group consisting of computer science educators, STEM, CTE, Tech, and Special Educators at school sites in Texas school districts, researchers and evaluators.
+The project was designed to study and increase African American and Hispanic students with disabilities’ interest, engagement, learning, knowledge, sense of belonging, and intentions to persist in computer science education.
+The project conducted research through the African American and Hispanic Students with Disabilities in Computer Science Research Alliance, a working group consisting of computer science educators, STEM, CTE, Tech, and Special Educators at school sites in Texas school districts, researchers, and evaluators.
 The project also implemented an artificial intelligence education curriculum for the teachers and students.

-In year two, teachers at five middle and high school sites provided Saturday remote learning sessions to support the targeted students in learning how to create artificial intelligence (AI) voice-enabled chatbots using a project-based approach to solve culturally-relevant problems in student homes, schools, and communities.
+In year two, teachers at five middle and high school sites provided Saturday remote learning sessions to support the targeted students in learning how to create artificial intelligence (AI) voice-enabled chatbots using a project-based approach to solve culturally relevant problems in student homes, schools, and communities.
 The project has also provided teacher professional development on the IBM Watson Assistant (i.e., AI chatbot), artificial intelligence, special education strategies, universal design, and project-based learning.
 As a result of this project, African American and Hispanic students with disabilities in secondary schools learned to be the creators of trustworthy artificial intelligence innovations for social justice, rather than just consumers of that technology.

 In year three, we worked to identify solutions to broadening the participation of African American and Hispanic students with disabilities in computer science education.
 We also addressed the importance of elevating issues of racial equity and the intersectionality of race and disability for African American and Hispanic Students with disabilities.
-Computing and special education teachers at a couple of Texas schools sites and one high school in Miami, Florida again teamed up to implement after school and/or Saturday sessions to support the targeted students in learning how to create artificial intelligence (AI) voice chatbot projects for social justice.
-The project’s teachers and students earned IBM digital badges (micro credentials) that demonstrate understanding of creating chatbots by leveraging IBM Watson.
+Computing and special education teachers at a couple of Texas school sites and one high school in Miami, Florida again teamed up to implement after-school and/or Saturday sessions to support the targeted students in learning how to create artificial intelligence (AI) voice chatbot projects for social justice.
+The project’s teachers and students earned IBM digital badges (micro-credentials) demonstrating an understanding of creating chatbots by leveraging IBM Watson.
 Then, teams of students designed AI voice-enabled chatbot projects to solve student-selected social justice problems for their friends, families, and community members.
 The Design Justice principles provided guidance to create AI voice chatbot projects led by marginalized communities to dismantle structural inequality and to advance collective liberation and survival for African American and Hispanic people.
 During the final project year, we wrote a case study that examined how the curriculum that focused on social justice in artificial intelligence education can be used to educate Black and Hispanic students with disabilities.

 Numerous African American and Hispanic Students with disabilities are confronted with systemic and policy-based challenges preventing access to K-12 STEM-related and computer science education.
 In addition, the African American and Hispanic Students with Disabilities in the Computer Science Research Alliance conducted an NSF-funded study to understand teachers’ perceptions of district and school policies and practices that hinder the participation of African American and Hispanic students with disabilities in computer science education in Central Texas.
 The project’s first research study fills a critical gap in the literature concerning the systemic barriers affecting African American and Hispanic students with disabilities in K12 computer science education.